knbz/security-advisor/network-insights.md

 The card introduces two Key Risk Indicators (KRIs):

-* Outbound approaches to suspicious servers: Findings related to a cluster that access the servers.
+* Outbound approaches to suspicious servers: Findings that are related to a cluster that access the servers.
-* Abnormally large payloads exchanged with suspicious servers: Findings related to data volumes that are sent between the cluster and servers.
+* Abnormally large payloads exchanged with suspicious servers: Findings that are related to data volumes that are sent between the cluster and servers.

 Findings might include containers that: